Learning Outcomes

 Key Term: Trespasser

-A person who enters or remains on land without the occupier’s consent or legal right.Key Term: Licensee
+A person who enters or remains on land without the possessor’s consent or other legal right.Key Term: Licensee

-A person who enters land with permission but not for a purpose benefiting the occupier (e.g., social guests).Key Term: Invitee
+A person who enters land with permission but not for a purpose that confers a material benefit on the possessor (typical example: a social guest).Key Term: Invitee

 Duty Owed to Trespassers